Advisor: Professor Uddin

 Wells students can apply either during their junior or senior year.
 One advantage of the program is that Wells students may apply for early admission during their junior year, an opportunity not afforded to students from other undergraduate colleges.
 Wells students admitted to the program may begin taking classes at the Warner School during the summers after both their junior and senior years.

 Advisor: Professor Heinekamp

-The student interested in engineering may combine technical courses with the more broadening experience of study at a liberal arts college by undertaking our 3/2 program in engineering at Wells.
+Wells students interested in engineering may combine technical courses with the more broadening experience of study at a liberal arts college by undertaking the 3/2 program in engineering.

-The arrangements with Cornell University in Ithaca, Clarkson University in Potsdam, New York, and Columbia University in New York City, lead to the Bachelor of Arts from Wells College, as well as the Bachelor of Science in engineering from these universities.
+The arrangements with Clarkson University in Potsdam, New York and Columbia University in New York City lead to the Bachelor of Arts from Wells College, as well as the Bachelor of Science in engineering from these universities.
 A student may easily arrange, with the approval of the Engineering Committee, a program with engineering colleges other than those with formal 3/2 arrangements with Wells.